HISTORY OF ST MARY’S PARISH CONCORD

 1894 – 1 November: Fr McCarthy died after being injured in a train crash at Redfern.

-1917 – the first church, which had been converted into a hall when the second church was built, was demolished to make way for a new girls’school and hall (present hall site).
+1917 – the first church, which had been converted into a hall and school, was demolished to make way for a new girls’school and hall (present hall with classrooms above).

 1928 – Laying of the foundation stone for the third (present) church by the Apostolic Delegate, Rev. Dr. Cattaneo.